SuyeshBadge/fixin5mins/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
+- Implementing content generation that focuses on authentic empathy rather than viral marketing tactics
+- Improving content quality by replacing fabricated statistics with genuine understanding
+- Moving from shock-value statements to relatable questions that connect with users
+- Creating content that acknowledges the real complexity of people's challenges
+- Testing and refining our empathetic content generation approach

 We have been enhancing the project's content creation capabilities by adding a new purpose-story template that features a clean, minimalist design with bold typography for motivational and purpose-driven content.
 The template uses a light gradient background with dark text for strong visual impact, featuring a "MOTIVATION" label at the top, a bold main message in the center, and customizable branding elements at the bottom.
 The design is inspired by professional motivational posters with clean typography and modern aesthetics.